 The ERUA Research Portal is an platform where you may find information on Research unit, Researchers, , scientific fields.

-National, European and International funding Collaboration offers
+National, European and international funding opportunities and training courses

 This report is a research-based deliverable (WP3) in Re:ERUA project aiming to foster societal engagement though Responsible Research and Innovation (RRI) within the European Reform University Alliance (ERUA).
 Taking the inspiration from existing EU guidelines and the field of RRI, while focusing also on societal engagement and social innovation, it is contributing to the aim of ‘Science with and for Society’ objective of the European Commissions’ Horizon 2020 program.